Artemso/roger_skyline_1/README.md

 ### V.1 VM Part

 I've set up a Debian virtual machine on Virtual Box hypervisor.
+The version of Debian used for the project: Debian 10.3.0 AMD64

 It has the following properties:
 * Disk size of 8 GB